 The elements of an exceptionally good real estate newsletter

-In addition to having your name, logo, business contact, social media handle, and well-written content, outstanding email newsletters will also have:
+In addition to having your name, logo, business contact, social media handle, and well-written content, outstanding email newsletters will also have several additional qualities.

 On average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.